ps2gg/ps2.gg/README.md

 # ps2.gg

-This is the home of ps2.gg, where we make UI mods that enhance your Planetside experience.<br>
+This is the home of ps2.gg, where UI mods are made that turn Planetside into a better game.<br>
 This monorepo includes all microservices used to serve the website and overlay.

 <br>